 The interest rates are not always the same for both the saving schemes and keep changing in the financial year as decided by the Government.
 The return is fixed and reviewed by the Government in quarterly.
-An SSY Account currently provides a rate of interest of 7.6% for Q3 (October-December) of FY 2020-21.
+An SSY Account currently provides a rate of interest of 7.6%.
 The interest for this is compounded annually.
 While if one calculates the interest on a monthly basis, the minimum balance in SSY account between the 10th and the end of the month is taken into consideration.
 This means that the investments must be made before the 10th of every month.

-Coming to the PPF interest rate for Q3 2020 (October-December), it is provided at 7.1%.
+Coming to the PPF interest rate for the current quarter, it is provided at 7.1%.
 To calculate the interest, the lowest balance between the 5th to the last day of each month is taken into consideration.
 Hence, the investments must be made before the 5th of every month.